The-Foreigners/The-Foreigners.github.io/_posts/726-1-21-2-The-Library.md

-Looted from the chambers of Moremusk.
+Looted from the chambers of Moremusk and transfered to the library of Tresendor Manor.

 __The Rise and Fall of Rhestilor__
-This book outlines the rise and fall of the duchy of Rhestilor
+This book outlines the rise and fall of the duchy of Rhestilor.

 __How to make Illusions and Charm People__